yezero/sandstorm/roadmap/blackrock/README.md

 ### Shells (aka Front-ends)

-Shell machines run the Sandstorm shell UI, a Meteor app.
+Shell machines run the Thurly shell UI, a Meteor app.
 In the code, these are refered to as "frontends", an arguably incorrect name.

 ### Mongo

-Unfortunately, the Sandstorm shell currently depends on Mongo as a database.
+Unfortunately, the Thurly shell currently depends on Mongo as a database.
 Mongo machines will run this database, with one master and the rest being slaves.

 TODO(feature): The database is synced back to object storage as well.